iulius999/Planes/README.md

 and so on...
 Whenever the computer hits a plane, it continues to hit all the neighboring cells (in random order), performing a DFS (Depth-First Search), a simulation of a stack being used to achieve that.

-The game can be played by running the file start.py
+The game can be played by running the file start.py.
+It is also capable of catching errors (user's invalid input) and it has its own exception classes.